fredocr/mosquitto-edge-cloud-experiment/Server-Broker/readme.md

-run-server.py  to get the average stats or memory and cpu.
-This script runs run-server.py.
+Run "run-server.py"  to get the average stats or memory and cpu of mosquitto_sub.
+This script runs run-server.py to suscribe to the sensors.

 about: